-- A letter of intent from other participants (if applicable) - Host declaration and doctoral diploma for postdoctoral fellowship proposals - Confirmation of acceptance into a doctoral program for doctoral proposals - Quotes for equipment purchases and/or contracted services (if applicable)
+- C. Letter of intent from "Other participants" (if applicable) - D. Host declaration for Postdoctoral Fellowship Grant proposals - E. Doctoral diploma for Postdoctoral Fellowship Grant proposals - F. Confirmation of acceptance into a doctoral program for Doctoral Student Grant proposals

 The review of the application will solely be based on the information supplied in the application and relevant accompanying appendices.
 No documents are accepted after the closing of the application deadline.
 Applications with incorrect templates for the Project Description (Attachment A) will be rejected from the review process.
 Incomplete applications will be rejected at any time in the review process.